gamemanual0/gm0/source/docs/appendix/glossary.rst

     Servo Power Module
-        A Servo Power Module (SPM) is a device made by REV Robotics that boosts the voltage that the Expansion Hub provides to a :term:`servo`.
+        A Servo Power Module (SPM) is a device made by REV Robotics that boosts the voltage that the Expansion Hub provides to a :term:`servo <Servo>`.
         The :term:`Expansion Hub's <Expansion Hub>` output for servos is 5V at 6 amps, and the SPM boosts the voltage to 6V and up to 15amps.
         This is important for servos under high load conditions such as the